Jammy2211/PyAutoLens/docs/overview/fitting.rst

     aplt.Imaging.image(imaging=masked_imaging)

-Here is what our image looks like with the mask applied, where **PyAutoLens** has automatically zoomed around the *Mask* to make the lensed source appear bigger:
+Here is what our image looks like with the mask applied, where **PyAutoLens** has automatically zoomed around the *Mask2D* to make the lensed source appear bigger:

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/master/docs/overview/images/fitting/masked_image.png
   :width: 400